Call C/C++ from Codon

 NumPy arrays¶

-NumPy array types are parameterized by the data type (dtype
+NumPy array types are parameterized by the data type (dtype) and array dimension

 struct ndarray {